CengizhanYurdakul/FindYourTwin/ReadMe.md

 ```

 ## 1. Create Celebrity Identity Pool
 The identity pool to be created will process all images of a dataset one by one and save them to a pickle.
 If we need to go in accordance with the story, it can be said to process the images of the people in all the casting agencies one by one.
-This pool can be created with any dataset found on the Internet.
+This pool can be created with any dataset found on the Internet ([FFHQ](https://github.com/NVlabs/ffhq-dataset), [CelebA-HQ](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), [etc.](https://analyticsindiamag.com/10-face-datasets-to-start-facial-recognition-projects/)).
 As I said before, I will use the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset.